husainbismil/ncnews-api/README.md

 # Northcoders News API Server #

-Welcome to Husain's NC-News Server repo, part of my Northcoders portfolio project.
+Welcome to the NC-News Server repo, part of my Northcoders portfolio project and designed to work with the react based front-end web app 'NC News'.
 This repository includes the NC-News server files, which need to be hosted somewhere and running for the NC-News front-end to work.

 If you would like to host your own NC-News Server, please follow these instructions.